thanhnguyen123-dev/Recycling-Android-App/items/report.md

 - Details about the design patterns used (where in the code, justification of the choice, etc)

 ### <u>Grammar(s)</u>
-*[How do you design the grammar?
-What are the advantages of your designs?]*
-*If there are several grammars, list them all under this section and what they relate to.*

 We designed the grammar by first identifying what relevant information the user will want to search on the search bar.
 We ended up on item name, item brand and item material.
 We also thought there should be an "and" token to allow complex search queries.